llanting/frogger-lightyear/README.md

 - Add scoreboard
 - Name input
 - Add aliens to eat for points
-- Pick up other froggers for points (on safe planets)
+- Pick up other froggers for lives (on safe planets)
-- Ability to shoot asteroids
-- Black Hole Gravity, when you move too close, you will be pulled in

 ## Data Structure